twentyOne2x/attnmarkets-docs/pages/users/for-liquidity-providers.md

 Effect:

 - ~8% hit to the vault NAV from that deal,
-- partially offset if other deals perform well,
+- partially offset if other positions perform well,
 - NAV per share could dip from 1.06 to ~0.99, for example.

 The exact numbers depend on diversification, reserves, and how the rest of the book performs.